Swetrix/swetrix/docs/api/events.md

 | `perf` | `object` | `false` | An object with performance metrics related to the page load.
 See [Performance metrics](#performance-metrics-payload) for more details |

 #### Performance metrics payload
-This section describes the structure of the `perf` object which is used to record performance metrics related to the page load.
+This section describes the structure of the `perf` object which is used to record performance metrics related to the page loading.

 All of the values are numbers in milliseconds.